Saeedmg/Babylon_alternates/README.md

 # Babylon_alternates
-A simple module that adds alternates to Babylon dictionary source file.
+A simple module that adds alternates to Babylon dictionary source file (.gls, .txt).